UN General Assembly: What African leaders want – DW – 09/25/2024

 Bio, whose country currently holds the UN Security Council presidency, also said that for nearly 80 years, the UN Security Council had "been stuck in time, and Africa remains the unquestionable victim."

-Bio added that in its current, the Council's performance and legitimacy were questionable, given the historical injustices committed against Africa, which must be rectified.
+Bio added that in its current form, the Council's performance and legitimacy were questionable, given the historical injustices committed against Africa, which must be rectified.
 Since August, Bio has been pushing for reforms at the UN body.

 "The legacy of colonialism, economic exploitation, and political marginalization has left deep scars on the African continent, thereby affecting its development, stability, and influence in international affairs," he told the gathered leaders, adding that equitable representation of the continent would better equip the UN to foster a more just world.